Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 To enable this project for data-synchronization with TFS, you need to enter:

-**External Key** -- This should be set to the name of the project in TFS as visible from the Visual Studio Team Explorer or web interface:
+**External Key**: This should be set to the name of the project in TFS as visible from the Visual Studio Team Explorer or web interface:

 > ![](img/Using_SpiraTest_with_MS-TFS_82.png)